a-dg/breakbeat/README.md

 @media (min-width: 732px) {}
 ```

-There are endless possibilities for quickly tweaking problem areas within specific ranges, without having to create additional breakpoints.
+There are endless possibilities for quickly tweaking layout issues occurring within specific breakpoint ranges, without having to create additional breakpoints.

 >  Since scaling controls deviation from the initial value, scaling by `0` does not obliterate the breakpoint through multiplication, but alters it by a factor of `0`, just as if the `scale` argument were omitted.
 Likewise, scaling by `1` does not multiply the value by `1`, but rather offsets the initial value by `100%`.

 ## Breakpoint name interpolation

-Since breakpoint names are passed to Breakbeat as part of a quoted string, you can easily use meaningful variable names to identify the purpose of a media query, and enable sweeping changes to transition points.
+Since breakpoint names are passed to Breakbeat as part of a string, you can easily use meaningful variable names to identify the purpose of a media query, thereby enabling sweeping changes to transition points.

 ```scss
 $mobile_nav: tiny;